 Happy Independence Day Austria!
-This special day marks the end of the country’s post-WWII occupation and the Declaration of Neutrality.
+This national holiday (October 26) marks the end of the country’s post-WWII occupation and the Declaration of Neutrality.
 It’s the day in the history when the last troops left Austria after the allied occupation in 1955, and the country was finally on the path to its independence.

 Austrian National Day (also known as Austria Independence Day) is celebrated annually on 26th of October.
 The day celebrates the birth of the Austrian Nation as a completely independent and sovereign state.
 This special event also commemorates the passing of the Declaration of Neutrality, a constitutional law on permanent neutrality.

 The Austrian National Day is celebrated with memorial ceremonies across the country.
 The event is celebrated with great enthusiasm and fervor.
 Patriotism and pride are important on this day and Austrian National Flags are present everywhere.
 To support the comprehension of the historical backdrop of Austria, museums are free to enter on this day.

 - 1 National Day of Austria in 2020

 - 2 Austria National Day History: How did Austria gain Independence?

 - 3 Austria National Day Celebrations: Customs & Traditions

 - 4 Happy Austria National Day: Quotes Wishes Greetings Messages

 - 5 Interesting Facts about Austria: Geography, Culture & People